 South Carolina 21 Hour Property & Casualty Review

 SC Department of Insurance ID: 6000099830

 South Carolina 8 Hour Initial LTC Continuing Education Course

 This 8 hour class is approved by the State of South Carolina.
-It meets the mandatory education requirement to start selling Long Term Care Insurance.
-This 8 hour course will also give you CE credit for your Life or Health licenses.
+It meets the mandatory initial continuing education requirement to start selling Long Term Care Insurance for those licensed in accident and health or life.

 SC Department of Insurance ID: 136738